cobi-bike/DevKit-Simulator/README.md

 ## Usage

-You can find the DevKit Simulator in the *Chrome Devtools* in a tab named »COBI.bike«.
+You can find the DevKit Simulator in the *Chrome Devtools* in a tab named »COBI.Bike«.

 The Simulator offers some basic manual controls:
 * Thumb Controller actions